Juan Sebastián Verón: Style of play

-Verón is considered by pundits to have been one of the greatest midfielders of his generation, as well as one of best playmakers in the world in his prime.
-Verón was a talented, complete, influential and versatile midfielder, who usually functioned as a playmaker; he was capable of playing both as an attacking midfielder and in the centre, or even just in front of the defensive line, as a deep-lying playmaker, due to his awareness, ability to read the game, tackle and dictate the tempo of his team's play or orchestrate his team's attacking moves from deeper positions with his passing after winning back the ball, in addition to providing assists and creating goalscoring opportunities for teammates.
+Verón is considered by pundits to have been one of the most proficient midfielders of his generation, as well as one of best playmakers in the world in his prime.
+Verón was a versatile midfielder who usually functioned as a playmaker; he was capable of playing both as an attacking midfielder and in the centre, or even just in front of the defensive line, as a deep-lying playmaker, due to his awareness, ability to read the game, tackle and dictate the tempo of his team's play or orchestrate his team's attacking moves from deeper positions with his passing after winning back the ball, in addition to providing assists and creating goalscoring opportunities for teammates.
 He could also get forward and score goals and often functioned in a free role in midfield.
-A strong, athletic, tenacious, hard-working and physical player, in his prime, he was gifted with pace, good footwork and excellent technical ability, as well as outstanding vision, creativity, passing range and possessing a powerful shot from distance with either foot.
+He was a physical player known for his pace, vision, passing range and a powerful shot from distance with either foot.
 During his time at Parma, he was also used in a more advanced role as a second striker on occasion.
 He was also an accurate set-piece taker, known for his powerful, bending free kicks with his right foot.